LibertyDSNP/spec/pages/DSNP/Types/Update.md

 ### targetContentHash

-- MUST be the `contentHash` of an allowed Announcement type with the same `fromId` as the Update Announcement
+- MUST be the `contentHash` of a previous Announcement of an Allowed Announcement Type with the same `fromId` as the Update Announcement